Penguins of Antarctica! 7 Playful Types to Chill With

 Move over “Happy Feet”!

-Yes, as Emperor penguins, you are the most regal of all types of penguins in Antarctica.
+Yes, Emperor penguins, you’re the royalty of Antarctica.

-But, you see, we really want to talk about your smaller cousins.
+But, you see, we really want to talk about your smaller (and arguably cuter) cousins.

 Emperor penguins huddle together